 Analysis based on more than 160 million transactions found that the average time between first visit and first purchase is 33 hours and 54 minutes.
 This data is crucial to the success of your email remarketing campaign send out times.
 Here’s when you should send your email remarketing campaigns:-

 First Introduction – Establish a dialogue with your customers: Using a customer service tone – the first emails establish an affinity between you and your customers.
-Knowing already what their buying habits and timing is exactly allows you to only deliver what they want to look at when they want to.
+Knowing already what their buying habits and timing exactly allow you to only deliver what they want to look at when they want to.

 Development -what happens next: The subsequent emails reassure the customer by style, typeface, design and layout, all reassuringly professional and critically uniform – which builds trust.
 But each email is unique and personal to that individual consumer.
-The quick links and product images are take from the large images on your website database of SKUs.
+The quick links and product images are take-ups from the large images on your website database of SKUs.
 The message stays focused on the consumer and avoids unnecessary details – such as trying to cross-sell products or highlight a new product launch, it remains focused on just the products of highest interest to that person.

 Subsequent emails consolidate affinity: If there has still been no purchase, the intelligent learning capacity within the system recalculates the product selection adjusting to KPIs (key position indicators – capturing data within the system) that automatically appreciate the distinction of influence and capacity for changing and diverse tastes over-time of that individual with your website.

 Remarketing is not just limited to your purchasing process and one important remarketing activity is to capture the email address before the web visitor initiates an order.
 The best place to start is your home page, which then gives you a license to send your remarketing emails.
 SwiftERM captures historic data on many visits for browsing and pre-order capture, which are immediately aligned with registration for use by SwiftERM when the email address is captured.